amirouche/scheme.rs/scheme.rs.md

 which are present, as well as a list of libraries which can be imported.
-The value of a feature requirement is determined by replacing each feature identifier and `(library library name)` on the implementation’s lists with #t, and all other feature identifiers and library names with
-#f, then evaluating the resulting expression as a Scheme boolean
-expression under the normal interpretation of and, or, and not.
+The value of a feature requirement is determined by replacing each feature identifier and `(library library name)` on the implementation’s lists with `#t`, and all other feature identifiers and library names with #f, then evaluating the resulting expression as a Scheme boolean expression under the normal interpretation of and, or, and not.

-A `cond-expand` is then expanded by evaluating the feature requirements of successive ce-clauses in order until one of them returns #t.
+A `cond-expand` is then expanded by evaluating the feature requirements of successive ce-clauses in order until one of them returns `#t`.
 When a true clause is found, the corresponding expressions are expanded to a begin, and the remaining clauses are ignored.
 If none of the feature requirements evaluate to #t, then if there is an else clause,